Waterlooplein metro station: Later developments

 The station was renovated in 2004 together with Reigersbos as part of the Neat & Tidy project.
 Another renovation was planned to happen from March to September 2011.
 The start was delayed several times and eventually started after May.
 Metro traffic was stopped on 23 July, in accordance with the plan, and restarted on 5 September while the work was still ongoing.

 All stations on the East Line were set for another renovation in 2016.
 The renovation of Waterlooplein commenced in September.
-The architect of the renovation wanted to revert back to the brutalist architecture used in the original station design.
+The architect of the renovation wanted to revert to the brutalist architecture used in the original station design.
 Paint on the walls were removed to reveal the bare concrete.
 Metro traffic still continued as entrances were closed one by one.
 Some of the features added after initial construction, such as the usage of primary colours and a black ceiling, were kept after the renovation.
 Windows were created at two of the entrances.
 Cables, cable ducts and pipes were concealed for tidiness.
 Het Parool wrote that after the renovation "[the station] suddenly look[s] as if [it is] no longer just from the past, but also a bit from now."
 In April 2017, the Gemeente Vervoerbedrijf started to play music through the speakers of underground metro stations as a test.
 The type of music would depend on the time of day: slow and calming music during rush hours, and energetic music during the afternoon.